SIMON BERGER

 Museo Civico di Sansepolcro — The Doors of Perception

-Solo exhibition curated by Sandrine Welte and Pasquale Lettieri
+Curated by Sandrine Welte and Pasquale Lettieri

 Cris Contini Contemporary and Lo Studiolo d'Arte, present THE DOORS OF PERCEPTION, the solo show of Swiss sculptor Simon Berger curated by Sandrine Welte and Prof. Pasquale Lettieri on display at the Civic Museum of Sansepolcro.